 - Prioritize your day by order of most importance: Once you know the most pressing items to address, address those items first, leaving everything else for later.
 Then, set a dedicated time to STOP working.
 Unless it is absolutely urgent, leave whatever doesn’t get done until the next day.
 It will wait for you.

 - Do you have grades for some of your classes but none for others?

 - Is there a meeting you have to prepare for?

-Are you ready to reclaim your personal time?
-Join our BalancEd program this January and gain the tools you need to attain a healthy work-life balance.
+Are you ready to get your personal time back?
+Join our BalancEd: Time for You program today and gain the tools you need to attain a healthy work-life balance.

 - Block Time: Use your calendar system to *literally* block off time for the tasks you need to accomplish that day.
 Eliminate distractions: shut your door if possible, move your phone away from where you are working, and turn off email or DM notifications on your laptop.
 (If you must make yourself available for emergencies, make sure you glance at the notifications only to check for urgency.
 Unless there is an immediate need for you in that moment, do not read the full email until later.)

 - Track Your Time: Assign a color code to the types of non-instructional activities you engage in during the day.
 For example, meetings, grading, lesson planning, drafting/sending communications.
 As you work, track how much time you are spending on each task every day.
 Then, create a pie chart that shows that time in a holistic fashion.
 Identify patterns:

 - Do some tasks take up more of your time than others?

 - Are you wasting time anywhere?